Pmtr is one of my many C projects. Back to the pmtr Github page.

 to check the config file syntax and report any errors.

-systemd-based hosts, you can also use journalctl -u pmtr
+On a host, use journalctl -u pmtr

-to see pmtr logs.
+to view pmtr logs.

 systemctl start pmtr